-If there is an equality of votes (whether on a show of hands or on a poll) the Chair is entitled to a casting vote.
-That casting vote is in addition to any votes the Chair is entitled to as an Ordinary Member or as the proxy, attorney or Representative of an Ordinary Member.
+If there is an equality of votes (whether on a show of hands or on a poll) the chair of the meeting is entitled to a casting vote.
+That casting vote is in addition to any votes the chair is entitled to as an Ordinary Member or as the proxy, attorney or Representative of an Ordinary Member.